Continuous-variable quantum repeaters based on bosonic error-correction and teleportation: architecture and applications: GKP-error-correction code

 where

-Here, $\mathcal{I}$ is the identity channel assuming ideal signal storage, and $\hat{\rho}_{S,I}=\ket{\text{TMSV}}\bra{\text{TMSV}}_{\text{S,I}}$ is the input TMSV state.
+} Here, $\mathcal{I}$ is the identity channel assuming ideal signal storage, and \BH{$\hat{\rho}=\ket{\text{TMSV}}\bra{\text{TMSV}}$} is the input TMSV state.

-First, let us assume a perfect GKP state is available (i.e. $s^{(\text{G})}\rightarrow\infty$) and plot the optimized fidelities in Fig.~\ref{fig:perfec}(a) and (b).
-Given that the teleportation squeezing is $s=20$~dB, we choose $L_{\Delta}=250$~m to coincide with the optimal repeater separation that Rozp\c{e}dek \emph{et al.} selected in their article [73].
+First, let us assume a perfect GKP state is available (i.e. $s^{(\text{G})}\rightarrow\infty$) and plot the optimized fidelities in Fig.~\ref{fig:perfect}(a) and (b).
+Given that the teleportation squeezing is $s=20$~dB, we choose $L_{\Delta}=250$~m to coincide with the optimal repeater separation that Rozp\c{e}dek \emph{et al.} selected in their article~[76].

 The simulation result indicates that at an infinite teleportation squeezing level, i.e. $s\rightarrow\infty$, $\sigma^2_{A}>\sigma^2_{T}$ always holds, yielding $L^*_{\Delta}=0$; yet, infinite squeezing requires unbounded energy and is therefore unphysical.
 With a practical finite teleportation squeezing level, there is an associated non-zero MIRS.
 However, a shorter inter-repeater spacing increases the density of QRs and the associated resource overhead.
-In contrast, the QR protocol based on quantum teleportation channels reduces the density of QRs while maintaining a high fidelity for the transmitted quantum states by placing the TMSV source in the middle between two QR nodes separated by a distance of $L_{\Delta}> L^*_{\Delta}$, as shown in Fig.~\ref{fig:perfec}(b).
-The GKP-TMS code drastically improves the fidelity for the transmitted quantum state in both channel scenarios, as compared to the direct one-way transmission.
+In contrast, the QR protocol based on quantum teleportation channels reduces the density of QRs while maintaining a high fidelity for the transmitted quantum states by placing the TMSV source in the middle between two QR nodes separated by a distance of $L_{\Delta}> L^*_{\Delta}$, as shown in Fig.~\ref{fig:perfect}(b).
+The GKP-TMS code drastically improves the fidelity for the transmitted quantum state in both channel scenarios, as compared to the direct one-way transmission. \BH{Fig.~\ref{fig:perfect}(c) plots how the fidelity scales with the numbers of introduced repeaters $m = L/L_{\Delta} -1$.}

-Assuming using imperfect GKP states in QEC, $F_{T}$s are plotted in Fig.~\ref{fig:optimum}(a)(b)(c)(d) as functions of $L$ and $s^{(\text{G})}$ while fixing $r=15$~dB, corresponding to different $s$.
+Assuming using imperfect GKP states in QEC, $F_{QT}$s are plotted in Fig.~\ref{fig:optimum}(a)(b)(c)(d) as functions of $L$ and $s^{(\text{G})}$ while fixing $r=15$~dB, corresponding to different $s$.
 Fig.~\ref{fig:optimum} concludes that $s^{(\text{G})}\gtrsim s\gtrsim r$ is required for effective QEC over quantum teleportation channels; otherwise, under $s<r$, the additive noise caused by teleportation will add too much noise to the transmitted quantum state while under $s^{(\text{G})}<s$, the GKP state only increases the added noise because the variance of GKP state is even larger than the noise to be corrected.